dwdas9/home/nav5-InstallationGuides.md

 In this tutorial I'll guide you through setting up an Apache Spark cluster using Docker, with one master and two worker nodes in windows environment.
 We will use docker-compose.yaml to achieve this task[Read more...](articles/Misc/Docker/SparkDocker/SparkDockerSetup.html)

 ## <span style="color: SteelBlue;">Docker Apache Airflow Setup</span>
 In this article, I'll show two approaches to setting up Apache Airflow using Docker on Windows.
 The first method, more suitable for production environments, involves a few additional steps.
-The second method is quicker, ideal for development settings.[Read more...](articles/Misc/Docker/AirflowDocker/Setup.html)
+The second method is quicker, ideal for development settings.
+[Read more...](articles/Misc/Docker/AirflowDocker/Setup.html)

+## <span style="color: SteelBlue;">Docker Confluent Kafka All-in-one Setup</span>

+This guide will show you how to install an all-in-one confluent Kafka for development purpose in MacM1 Windows on Dockert.
+[Read more...](articles/Misc/Docker/Kafka/Confluent-Kafka.html)

 ## <span style="color: SteelBlue;">Docker Pyspark-Ubuntu Setup</span>